MuhammadNasir-44/MuhammadNasir_World/README.md

 This is Muhammad Nasir, a full-time data driven analyst 👨‍💻 working since 2019 🚀</div>*

-- 🔭 I’m currently working on Data Analysis Project
+- 🔭 Working on different data science projects with different tools which will uploaded to repositories

-- 🌱 I’m currently learning Google Cloud and Big Query
+- 🌱 My target is to grow with the services to public and to participate in collaborative projects her on github or other platforms to innovate digital technologies
 - ❓ Ask me anything about Data Analytic and related technologies
 - ⚡ Fun fact: Coding everday makes me happy 🙃